A1000carZ/Data-Extraction-From-INEGI/README.md

 ## Additional information

 All files downloaded will be saved in a folder called `conjunto_de_datos` in .csv format ready to use with pandas.

+## Contributing

+Contributions are always welcome!

 And that's it!
 ## 🚀 About Me